praveenraghu1903/sign-language-sentence-framing/README.md

 - **OpenMP**: For parallel processing to speed up computation.
 - **Python**: Primary programming language for integration and execution.

-Installation
+**INSTALLATION**
 just upload the folder in vscode and run imp.py to make dataset for sign language ( alphabets a-z) then run dataset.py. resolve errors by installing requires liberaries. then run classifier and at last main file.
+Train the ai chatbot for more sentences in knowledge.json.